wso2/docs-ei/en/streaming-integrator/docs/examples/handling-requests-with-errors.md

     ![Error Store Explorer](../../images/handling-requests-with-errors/error-store-explorer-with-StoreRdbmsError.png)

-    This indicates that the event was dropped because the end point was not available.
+    This indicates that the event was dropped to database constrained violation.

 2. To view details of the error, click **Detailed Info**.
 The following is displayed.